With Federal Funds Depleted, BC Says it Won’t Pay Students Unable to Work — The Heights

 “While the minority of students at BC are low income, I think that’s just a demographic that’s often completely forgotten about,” she said.
 “And in a situation like this, I think BC could have done more to assure that students had the resources that they needed.”

-Abby Hunt contributed to reporting.
+Abby Hunt contributed reporting.

 Featured Image by Jonathan Ye / Heights Senior Staff